 Why did it take me so long?
 Because first I had to re-learn that we are a whole (spiritual, mental, physical, emotional, psychological beings) and that you cannot take care of just one part of yourself and discard the others as less important.
 I say re-learn because we once were whole, just take a look at small children.
 That was before we learned to suppress feelings, emotions, pleasure in experiences and thoughts.

-Sometimes, sometimes-most of the time, sometimes-seldom, but sometimes we speak to ourselves in a way we will never speak to others, never.
+Sometimes, (sometimes-most of the time, sometimes-seldom) we speak to ourselves in a way we will never dare speak to others.
 The negative self talk that continuously feeds our lives produces an almost imperceptible but chronic level of stress in our bodies that we either don’t notice anymore or try by all means to push aside and silence.
 It is until our bodies scream with symptoms like tension, anxiety, fatigue, no eating, binge eating, headaches, insomnia that we may begin to pay attention.

 Shame, feelings of not being good enough, of not being loveable are constantly fueled by the pressure we create in our inner world by negative self talk.
-This stress definitely affects our health, the way we feel and the way we eat, but mainly affects the way we metabolize, resulting in health issues.
+This stress definitely affects our overall health: the way we feel, the way we eat and sleep, but mainly it affects the way we metabolize.

 It is not easy.
 It takes months, persistence and baby steps to realize that the way we talk to ourselves is so powerful that our health depends on it.
 To realize that you can be your best positive influence or the worst self-abuser forces oneself to choose which path to follow: nourishment and peace or self destruction.

 I made the choice long ago: baby steps, persistence and patience to change the neurological patterns and connections that such negative self-talk had strengthened.
 Practicing self-compassion, self-care and being open to constantly evolve through new tools have been the way to peace, true healing and health.

 Choose to be kind and grateful.